 This recipe was originally published in the Washington Post, Hints from Heloise, in 1961, and reprinted in 2010.
-It seems like there was an error in the amount of butter, so I did a bit of adapting.
+It seems like there was an error in the amount of butter, so I was glad I had Grandma’s recipe to compare it with.
+I did include the changes in my recipe, below.
+I mean everything’s better with butter, right?
+Mo’ butter, mo’ better.

-This recipe makes two loaves – so one to give and one to keep, but if you’d rather cut it in half, don’t sweat the slight discrepancies in the measurements.
-It’s not so particular that you can’t just guesstimate the sugar and flour measurements.
+If you’d rather cut the recipe in half, don’t sweat the slight discrepancies in the measurements.
+Date Nut Bread is not so particular that you can’t just guesstimate the sugar and flour measurements.

 Pat Nixon’s Date Nut Bread